Agemonia/Agemonia-faq/index.md

 **Do all pets have a figure/standee?** No, some pets are simply item cards (thematically these pets are just held on your Hero’s shoulder), while others have a figure which can be placed on the map and moved around (the pets with a figure will have a corresponding standee shown on the pet card).

-**Can pet figures be placed or picked up while hindered?** Yes, being hindered does not restrict placing or picking up a pet figure.
-However being hindered does restrict trading a pet item to another Hero in the same location.
+**Can pet figures be placed or picked up while hindered?** Yes, being hindered does not restrict placing or picking up a pet figure in the same area.
+However being hindered does restrict trading a pet item to another Hero in the same area.

 **Can you start a move maneuver, then place a pet on the map and move it, and pick it up and then continue the move maneuver (for example, to scout a story point before choosing to move there or continue somewhere else)?** Yes, the rules do not specify you must finish your current action or maneuver prior to placing, picking up, or moving your pet.